-The reserve and resource estimates presented in this report have been prepared for publication in both South Africa under the SAMOG regulatory guides and Australia using an evaluation approach for unconventional resources consistent with Society of Petroleum Engineers Petroleum Resources Management System (SPE PRMS) 2018 and the SPE 2011 PRMS guidelines (attached).
-The reserve and resource estimates contained in this report have been prepared as of March 1st, 2019 and are generated from the data supplied to MHA from Tetra4.
+The independent Reserve and Resource estimates presented in this report have been prepared for publication in both South Africa under the SAMOG regulatory guides and Australia using an evaluation approach for unconventional resources consistent with Society of Petroleum Engineers Petroleum Resources Management System (SPE PRMS) 2018 and the SPE 2011 PRMS guidelines (attached).
+The Reserve and Resource estimates contained in this report have been prepared as of September 1st, 2021 and are independently generated from the data supplied to Sproule from Tetra4.
 Sustained commercial sales of methane gas from pilots located on the Tetra4 licenses and periodic measurements of the free flow gas volumes from multiple blowers, some producing for decades, allow estimation of the gas production decline rate and thus ultimate recoverable volumes of gas.

-Estimated net methane and helium reserves and net present values at Tetra4 specified discount rates are summarized in Table 1.
-For the purposes of clarification the use of the abbreviation 'M' equates to millions throughout this text and the abbreviation of 'm' equates to thousands.
+Estimated net methane and helium Reserves and the associated net present values at discount rates specified by Tetra4 are summarized in Table 1.
+For the purposes of clarification, the use of the abbreviation 'MM' equates to millions of the specified currency throughout this text.
+Sproule has calculated the economics according to the assumptions detailed in the following report and are presented in Table 1 as both Undiscounted (NPV=0), breakeven, and at the specified discount factors.
+Sproule makes no recommendation as to which discount factor should be used.